-The sustainability indicators used to measure the attainment of each of the environmental or social characteristics promoted by the Sub-Fund are:

-- The Sub-Fund's average ESG score: for the method used to calculate this score, please refer to the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?". - The average ESG score of the SRI universe, to verify that the average ESG score of the Sub-Fund outperforms the average ESG score of the SRI universe. - The percentage of sustainable investment of the Fund;
+- What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - The Sub-Fund's average ESG score: for the method used to calculate this score, please refer to the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?". - The average ESG score of the SRI universe, to verify that the average ESG score of the Sub-Fund outperforms the average ESG score of the SRI universe. - The Sub-Fund's share of sustainable investments.